 What is the problem?

-Crowding is mainly caused by exit block - when patients cannot move on to the next stage of their treatment.
+Crowding is a consequence of exit block.
 This is usually because the acute hospital does not have enough beds to admit their patients.

-Emergency Departments across the UK are overcrowded.
-The number of patient attendances increases every year, with roughly a third of these patients requiring admission to a hospital bed.
+Before the coronavirus pandemic, Emergency Departments across the UK were dangerously crowded.
+The number of patient attendances were increasing every year, with roughly a third of these patients requiring admission to a hospital bed.

 What is the solution and who should take action?